koji-project/koji/docs/source/defining_hub_policies.rst

   requested
 * package_list : checked when the package list for a tag is modified
 * channel : consulted when a task is created
+* cg_import : consulted during content generator imports
+* volume : determine which volume a build should live on

 These policies are set by assigning a rule set to the given name in the policy section.